marcomonte22/Pressure-vessel-COMSOLE-simulation/README.md

 ## Numerical approach

-In order to solve the problem numerically we implemented a structural simulation on COMSOLE using the weak formulation of the elastostatic problem.
+In order to solve the problem numerically we implemented a structural simulation on COMSOL using the weak formulation of the elastostatic problem.
 Here are listed some papers about a mathematical background on the variational calculus, the weak formulation and the finite element method:
 * [variational calculus](https://github.com/marcomonte22/Pressure-vessel-COMSOLE-simulation/blob/cd715fedaba7105e907eb456e4e37c95c5a3c319/variational_calculus_background.pdf)
 * [weak formulation of the elastostatic problem](https://github.com/marcomonte22/Pressure-vessel-COMSOLE-simulation/blob/cd715fedaba7105e907eb456e4e37c95c5a3c319/linear_elasticity.pdf)
 * [finite element method](https://github.com/marcomonte22/Pressure-vessel-COMSOLE-simulation/blob/cd715fedaba7105e907eb456e4e37c95c5a3c319/fem_method.pdf)